Teradata/jaqy/doc/export/avro.rst

 		  data types, which are transmitted as Struct types, are converted into formats that matches their BTEQ output formats.

-		* For PostgreSQL, because the driver reports Struct type even though the data is actually string, such type is not well supported.
+		* For PostgreSQL, the driver reports Struct type even though the data is actually string.
+Jaqy had a specific workaround for this inconsistency.

 	* For types not listed in the above table, they are stored as STRING.
 AVRO exporter relies on the toString() function of the object retrieved by the